America's Got Talent season 12

 The twelfth season of American talent show competition series America's Got Talent was broadcast on NBC from May 30 to September 20, 2017.
-Following the previous season, Nick Cannon ended his involvement with the program following a disagreement with the network, and was replaced as host by Tyra Banks before production of the new season began.
+After the previous season, Nick Cannon ended his involvement with the program after a disagreement with the network, and was replaced as host by Tyra Banks before production of the new season began.
 The guest judges for this season's Judge Cuts stage included Chris Hardwick, DJ Khaled, Laverne Cox and Seal.

-The twelfth season was won by singing ventriloquist Darci Lynne, with singer Angelica Hale finishing second, and glow-light dance troupe Light Balance placing third.
+The twelfth season was won by singing ventriloquist Darci Lynne with singer Angelica Hale finishing second, and glow-light dance troupe Light Balance placing third.
 During its broadcast, the season averaged around 12.66 million viewers, becoming the most watched in the program's history to date.
-It was dedicated to the memory of a participant who had died outside of filming, after auditioning for the competition.
+A tribute was included in the season for auditionee Brandon Rogers, who had died three months after originally auditioning for the competition.